Goodwin's specialist tech lawyers tell us all about becoming a lawyer in their fast-paced sector.

 "Working with founders is the most fun – especially when their companies are gaining steam and go from nothing more than an idea to a high valuation and profitable business."

 CA: What was your role on the latest deal/case you worked on?

 EMM: I usually have anywhere between ten and 15 active deals at any given time, so that’s a tough one!
 I just closed a large, later-stage financing for a startup company that I helped form.
 My role on that deal was consistent with my role in other similar deals: I was the primary point of contact for the company, from the term sheet stage through drafting the definitive documents.
-Along with the partner on the client team, I counselled the client through the proposed changes and terms the lead investor put forth, and also managed the other more junior associates and paralegals on the team.
+Along with the partner on the client team, I counseled the client through the proposed changes and terms the lead investor put forth, and also managed the other more junior associates and paralegals on the team.
 In this case, there were some interesting business issues that arose during the deal that necessitated some more difficult, but interesting, conversations with the founders, and some research into typical market expectations for a company like this one.
-Ultimately, the investors closed on the deal on terms that were favourable to the company.
+Ultimately, the investors closed on the deal on terms that were favorable to the company.

-AB: My latest deal involved helping a company go through an IPO on a very tight timeline.
+AP: My latest deal involved helping a company go through an IPO on a very tight timeline.
 We had to keep the business running and we were able to meet the very aggressive timeline, which resulted in a positive outcome for the client.
-My role was drafting the S-1 SEC filing, responding to SEC comments, negotiating agreements with the underwriters, and importantly, acting as the quarterback to ensure everyone was on the same page and moving towards meeting the deadline.
+My role was drafting the S-1 SEC filing, responding to SEC comments, negotiating agreements with the underwriters, and importantly, acting as the quarterback to ensure everyone was on the same page and moving toward meeting the deadline.

 CA: How important is a scientific background to your work?
 Is there a type of person that would not thrive in this area?